-Jennifer Polk, PhD, and Maren Wood, PhD, are the co-founders of Beyond the Professoriate.
-In these interviews, they share their perspectives on embarking on careers as entrepreneurs, starting a business, and how their career paths have really surprised them.
+L. Maren Wood, PhD is the CEO and founder of Beyond the Professoriate.
+In this interview, she shares her perspectives on embarking on careers as entrepreneurs, starting a business, and how their career paths have really surprised them.

 Maren graduated from her PhD – and the only thing she ever wanted to be was an educator.
 She finished in 2009, spending three years on the academic job market at a time when the market had collapsed.
 After moving to Washington, D.C., Maren began tracking down history PhDs to learn more about where they were ending up.
 Through networking, Maren consulted for the American Historical Association and held a two-year contract with the Chronicle of Higher Education, learning more about who actually lands tenure-track positions and what sectors PhDs were employed in.
 Based on that research, she started working one-on-one with PhDs to help them with their career transitions.

 Maren focuses on strategic design, product design, marketing, and high level business strategy.
 For the past year she has worked on developing and designing Aurora, Beyond Prof’s e-learning platform.
 Regardless of what Maren is doing, it requires research – whether she’s looking into new programs to help the team communicate more efficiently or learning more about platform development.
 She also has found that her day-to-day work includes analysis and analytic review, and even a little bit of sales!